Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: STL Robustness Formulas as Computation Graphs

 \section{STL Robustness Formulas as Computation Graphs}

-We first describe how to represent each STL operator as a computation graph, and then show how to combine them together to form the overall computation graph $\mathcal{CG}$ that computes the robustness trace of any given STL formula.
-Further, we provide smooth approximations to the $\max$ and $\min$ operations in order to help make the gradients smoother when back-propagating through the graph, and introduce a new robustness formula which addresses some limitations of using the $\max$ and $\min$ functions.
-The resulting computational framework, \texttt{stlcg}, is implemented using PyTorch \cite{PaszkeGrossEtAl2017} and the code can be found at .
+We first describe how to represent each STL robustness formula described in \eqref{eq:STL robustness} as a computation graph, and then show how to combine them together to form the overall computation graph that computes the robustness trace of any given STL formula.
+Further, we provide smooth approximations to the $\max$ and $\min$ operations to help make the gradients smoother when backpropagating through the graph, and introduce a new robustness formula which addresses some limitations of using the $\max$ and $\min$ functions.
+The resulting computational framework, \texttt{stlcg}, is implemented using PyTorch \citep{PaszkeGrossEtAl2017} and the code can be found at \url{https://github.com/StanfordASL/stlcg}.
 Further, this toolbox includes a graph visualizer, illustrated in Figure~\ref{fig:stlcg}, to show the graphical representation of the STL formula and how it depends on the inputs and parameters from the predicates.